thekalinga/books-raw/repo/prison-conditions-in-India-hrw-report/book.md

 >Last Tuesday, the entire area witnessed a bandh [strike] against the on-going police atrocities.
 The
 >action was triggered-off after an alleged rape [of three women] committed by three local
->police constables on three successive days.… Although this latest incident is being denied,
+>police constables on three successive days. … Although this latest incident is being denied,
 >local people have come forward and detailed past instances about the threats wielded by the
 >policemen involved in the alleged rape, Kanakaiah, Vankateswaralu and Vijeykumar (already
 >suspended in connection with the latest episode) were often named in these accounts of